ontop/ontop-website/guide/databases/mssql.md

 - RegEx SPARQL functions are not supported.
 - The `position` argument for the [Flatten Lens](/guide/advanced/lenses#flattenlens) cannot be used with SQLServer.
+- Support for `DATETRUNC` in SQL Server is very recent (introduced in SQL Server 2022)

 ## Database Connection